AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 >[!NOTE]
 >
->Because the encryption key is used to encrypt integration tokens, payment gateway credentials, and system-privileged automation tokens, rotating the encryption key alone does not invalidate credentials that may already have been exposed.
-All associated credentials should be rotated at their source (e.g., at the payment gateway or third-party service), not only within Commerce.
+>The encryption key is used to encrypt integration tokens, payment gateway credentials, and system-privileged automation tokens.
+Rotating the encryption key alone does not invalidate credentials that may already have been exposed.
+Rotate all associated credentials at their source (for example, at the payment gateway or third-party service), not only within Commerce.

 To rotate credentials, follow these steps: